MonzurAlam-Git/client__SmileCraft-Dentistry/README.md

 ## Features - A complete portal website for a dentist

-- Patient can have a look about doctor
+- Patient can make appointment through web
+- Watch detail information about Doctor
-- Make an appointment through the website
+- Make suitable appointment